jjangga0214/hasura-cli/README.md

 yarn dev:build
 ```

 `yarn dev` watches source code and restarts a process when file changes.
-It does not write compiled js to the file system. [ts-node-dev](https://github.com/whitecolor/ts-node-dev) does watching, compiling and restarting, while [tsconfig-paths](https://github.com/dividab/tsconfig-paths) loads modules at runtime by respecting `baseUrl` and `paths` field on tsconfig.json.
+It does not write compiled js to the file system. [ts-node-dev](https://github.com/whitecolor/ts-node-dev) does watching, compiling and restarting.

-`yarn dev:no-rewpawn` does the same thing except it does not restart.
+`yarn dev:no-respawn` does the same thing except it does not restart.

 `yarn dev:build` logically does the identical job at the high viewpoint.
 But it compiles (`tsc -w`) ts, writes js on file system, and run (`nodemon`) js. [concurrently](https://github.com/kimmobrunfeldt/concurrently) runs `tsc` and `nodemon` simualtaneously.